-Based on today’s wage gap, women would lose $406,280 over the course of a 40-year career.
-For Latinas the career losses mount to $1,163,920, and for Black women the losses are $964,400.
+Based on today’s gender wage gap for full-time, year-round workers, women stand to lose $398,160 over the course of a 40-year career.
+For Latinas and Native women, the losses are over $1 million, and for Black and Native Hawaiian and Other Pacific Islander women, the losses are nearly $1 million over a lifetime.
 If we don’t act to close the wage gap, a woman just starting out today stands to lose hundreds of thousands of dollars over the course of her career, undercutting her ability to provide for herself and her family, as well as her retirement security.

-This “lifetime wage gap” exists across the country: in every single state, career losses for women overall based on today’s wage gap would amount to hundreds of thousands of dollars — and in 11 states women’s career losses would amount to more than half a million dollars.
+This “lifetime wage gap” exists across the country: in every single state, career losses for women of all races working full time, year round compared to men of all races working full time, year round based on today’s wage gap would amount to hundreds of thousands of dollars — and in 12 states women’s career losses would amount to more than half a million dollars.

-And the situation is even worse for many women of color living in certain states.
-Compared to what white, non-Hispanic men make, the lifetime wage gap would amount to more than $1 million for Asian women in three states, for Black women in 13 states, for Latinas in 28 states, for Native American women in 17 states, and for Native Hawaiian or Other Pacific Islander women in 13 states.
+And many women of color living in certain states would lose the most.
+Compared to what white, non-Hispanic men working full time, year round make, the lifetime wage gap would amount to more than $1 million for Asian women in two states, for Black women in 19 states, for Latinas in 31 states, for Native women in 20 states, and for Native Hawaiian or other Pacific Islander women in 6 states.